 The purpose of this Companion Document is to supplement the Points to Consider (PtC) documents by providing additional details, examples, and guidance on specific MedDRA-related topics of global regulatory importance.
 It was developed and is maintained by the same working group that was charged by the ICH Management Committee to develop the PtC documents.
 The working group consists of representatives of ICH regulatory and industry members, the World Health Organization, the MedDRA Maintenance and Support Services Organization (MSSO), and the Japanese Maintenance Organization (JMO).

-The Companion Document is intended to be a “living” document and is updated based on users’ needs, rather than being tied to the biannual update of the PtC documents that is performed with each MedDRA release.
+The Companion Document is intended to be a “living” document and is updated based on users’ needs, rather than being tied to MedDRA releases.
 Like the PtC documents, the Companion Document is available in English and Japanese; however, if certain examples are not relevant or are difficult to translate, these will not be included in the Japanese version.

 The contents of the document are agreed by all ICH parties; it does not specify regulatory requirements, nor does it address database issues.
 Organisations are encouraged to document their own coding and data retrieval conventions in organisation-specific guidelines which should be consistent with the PtC documents and this Companion Document.